yawar-abass/Brunel/README.md

 ## Note

-The Assignment is according to the design pixel perfect.
-Please view it in bigger screen to get the clear Design view
+> **Note:** The assignment is designed to be pixel perfect.
+For the best viewing experience, please open it on a larger screen.

 ```